11 Different Types of Owls in Maine

 The Great Gray Owl is the largest of Maine’s owl species.
 It is a magnificent bird, with its big yellow eyes and bright white eyebrows contrasting against its mottled gray and brown feathers.
 The Great Gray Owl can be found in forested areas throughout Maine but is most commonly seen in the northern and western parts of the state.

-Its habitat consists mostly of coniferous and mixed woodlands, though they can also be found in other habitats such as bogs and open meadows.
+Its habitat consists mostly of coniferous and mixed woodlands, though it can also be found in bogs and open meadows.
 These owls hunt primarily at dusk and dawn and are adept at locating small mammals in dense vegetation.

 6. Northern Hawk Owl

-The Northern Hawk Owl is an incredibly beautiful species of owl found in Maine.
-This owl is distinguished by its long and lanky appearance, brown and white plumage, and rounded face filled with bright yellow eyes.
-The Northern Hawk Owl is a year-round resident of Maine, but during the winter months, it may migrate south to escape the cold temperatures.
+The northern hawk owl is an incredibly beautiful species of owl found in Maine.
+Its long and lanky appearance, brown and white plumage, and rounded face filled with bright yellow eyes distinguished it.
+The northern hawk owl is a year-round resident of Maine, but during the winter months, it may migrate south to escape the cold temperatures.

 They prefer to live in open forests, clearings, and wetlands and can often be seen perched on high branches or flying through the air.
 These types of owls in Maine feed mostly on small mammals such as mice, voles, and shrews but will also eat insects and birds.
 When spotted, the Northern Hawk Owls typically fly away quickly and silently, making them difficult to observe closely.